10 Shipping Tips for Small Business Owners

 3. Compare Shipping Rates Across Carriers

 Look for the best deal since each carrier has its strengths.
 Some might provide lower-cost ground service that arrives in a week but can’t compete on overnight shipping rates.
 Other carriers are set up for quick response and can provide overnight shipping within a specific area for a very reasonable rate but don’t provide any slower services.
+There are also hotshot trucking companies that can transport small, time-sensitive loads therefore you should explore all of your options to find the most viable method for your business.
 The more items you ship, the better you will know which carrier fits your shipment’s needs.

 Surveys have shown that many customers abandon online shopping carts once they see the shipping costs.
 Consider offering flat-rate shipping to customers and build any overage into product prices if necessary.